 - Nanaji Deshmukh Rashtriya Gaurav Gram Sabha Puraskar (NDRGGSP)

 - Gram Panchayat Development Plan (GPDP) Award

 - Child-friendly Gram Panchayat Award (CFGPA)

-Panchayati Raj Day 2021 Facts
+How is Panchayati Raj Day Celebrated?

 - On National Panchayati Raj Day 2021, PM Narendra Modi launched SVAMITVA (Survey of Villages and Mapping with Improvised Technology in Village Areas) nationwide.